dylan-lang/opendylan/sources/app/windows-resource-example/README.txt

 indicate an interest in the event.
 Note that Windows sends all events to the application unlike X.

-I don't know if duim expects to recieve all events though.
+I don't know if duim expects to receive all events though.

 There are two files you should look at: example.dylan is the example itself and example-support.dylan is the supporting framework.
 The UI